emberjs/rfcs/text/0649-deprecation-staging.md

 Addons are also able to declare their compliance with other libraries in the same way as above.
-A declaration from an addon tells Ember that its _parent_ addon or application cannot be declare compliance to a higher version.
+A declaration from an addon tells Ember that its _parent_ addon or application cannot declare compliance to a higher version.

 This allows _application_ developers to feel confident that if they declare a compliance with a _high_ version, Ember's tooling will tell them early that they